Mishieck/todo/README.md

 - Create a todo: The user must be able to create a todo.
 The user must be able to enter the todo in the input field and submit it.
   1. CLI: the todo can be submitted by pressing enter (or a similar command).
-    The user should be informed that the todo was created by displaying a message.
   2. GUI: the todo can be submitted by pressing the submit button (or by pressing `enter`).
 - Display todos: The program must display the todos that the user has created.